Please read and be familiar with the information in the Guidelines document before beginning your proposal.

 File names: It is incredibly helpful to have easily identifiable file names for processing.
 Please note the formatting instructions for each form.

 It is your responsibility to ensure the application is complete.
 Incomplete applications will not be reviewed and are not eligible for funding.
-Individual & group application checklists have been provided to help verify everything that is required.
+Individual and group application checklists have been provided to help verify everything that is required.

 Groups Over 15